Bob Heggie, Chief Executive

 Mr. Heggie is an active member of the Law Society of Alberta and an inactive member of the Law Society of Upper Canada.
 He has earned a bachelor of arts degree, and a bachelor of laws degree, both from the University of Alberta in Edmonton, Alberta.
 In 2006 he was awarded the CAMPUT Education and Development Leadership Award and in 2008 the CAMPUT Leadership Award.

-Mr. Larder is the AUC's general counsel and executive director of the Law Division.
+Mr. Larder is the AUC's general counsel.
 His primary responsibility is to ensure that the Commission receives sound legal advice and representation in all areas of the Commission's operations.

 Mr. Larder joined the Commission's predecessor, the Alberta Energy and Utility Board in 1997 and acted on its behalf in major public hearings related to oil and gas and electric energy facilities, resource disputes, utility rate-making matters and court challenges.